daniel309/hive-jdbc-storage-handler/README.md

 executed.
 Therefore no additional steps need to be performed while querying.

-Resultset fetch size can be changed at query time:
+Resultset fetch size (default is 1000 rows) can be changed at query time:

     SET qubit.sql.jdbc.fetch.size=500;